G-Global Homotopy Theory and Algebraic K-Theory: toc toc G -global toc toc Gamma -spaces

 {coherently commutative monoid!G-equivariant@$G$-equivariant|seeonly{$\Gamma$-$G$-space}} \begin{defi} A \emph{$\Gamma$-$G$-space} is a functor $X\colon\Gamma\to\cat{$\bm G$-SSet}$ such that $X(0^+)$ is terminal.
 We write $\cat{$\bm\Gamma$-$\bm G$-SSet}_*$ for the evident category of $\Gamma$-$G$-spaces. \end{defi}

-Shimakawa originally considered so-called `$\Gamma_G$-spaces,' i.e.~suitably equivariant functors from the $G$-category $\Gamma_G$ of finite based $G$-sets and not necessarily $G$-equivariant maps to $\cat{$\bm G$-SSet}$, but he showed in \cite[Theorem~1]{shimakawa-simplify} that restricting along $\Gamma\hookrightarrow\Gamma_G$ provides an equivalence to the above category $\cat{$\bm\Gamma$-$\bm G$-SSet}_*$.
+\begin{rk} Shimakawa originally considered so-called `$\Gamma_G$-spaces,' which are $\cat{$\bm G$-Set}$-enriched functors from the category $\Gamma_G$ of finite based $G$-sets and not necessarily $G$-equivariant maps to the category $\cat{SSet}_G$ of $G$-simplicial sets and not necessarily equivariant maps; here the enrichment in $G$-sets is given on both sides via the conjugation action on the hom sets.
+However, he showed in \cite[Theorem~1]{shimakawa-simplify} that restricting along $\Gamma\hookrightarrow\Gamma_G$ provides an equivalence to the category of ordinary functors $\Gamma\to\cat{$\bm G$-SSet}$.

-\begin{rk} We can also make the quasi-inverse of this equivalence explicit: if $X$ is any $\Gamma$-$G$-space, and $S$ is a finite $G$-set, then $X(S_+)$ carries two commuting $G$-actions: the exterior action via the action of $G$ on $X$ and the interior action induced by functoriality from the action on $S$, and we equip $X(S_+)$ with the diagonal of these two actions.
-This way, we can evaluate $\Gamma$-$G$-spaces more generally at finite pointed $G$-sets.
+We can also make the quasi-inverse of this equivalence explicit: if $X$ is any functor $\Gamma\to\cat{$\bm G$-SSet}$ (for example a $\Gamma$-$G$-space), and $S$ is a finite $G$-set, then $X(S_+)$ carries two commuting $G$-actions: the exterior action via the action of $G$ on $X$ and the interior action induced by functoriality from the action on $S$, and we equip $X(S_+)$ with the diagonal of these two actions.
+This way, we can evaluate $X$ more generally at finite pointed $G$-sets.
 A not necessarily $G$-equivariant map $f\colon S_+\to T_+$ of finite based $G$-sets then induces via the original functoriality in $\Gamma$ a map $X(f)\colon X(S_+)\to X(T_+)$ (not necessarily $G$-equivariant), which provides the desired extension to $\Gamma_G$.

 We will only be interested in the case where $f$ is actually $G$-equivariant, in which case $X(f)\colon X(S_+)\to X(T_+)$ is obviously also $G$-equivariant. \end{rk}

 The crucial insight in the theory of $\Gamma$-$G$-spaces is that, while it is enough to specify $\Gamma$-$G$-spaces on trivial $G$-sets, the correct notion of specialness should still take general $G$-sets into account: